mosrainis/spaze-tracker/README.md

 - Identify precise opportunities for naked-eye observations
 - Responsive design, dark mode and PWA

+## Tasks List
+- [ ] Enhance user interface for polar coordinate system
+- [ ] Improve Observation Calculation to achieve a higher level of precision and accuracy
+- [ ] Disable the loop behavior on the Leaflet map view to prevent infinite navigation
+- [ ] Improve mobile user experience
 ## Installation
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 ```bash